-D.2.2.5.5.
+D.2.2.5.2.
 Small-scale Commercial Uses

-- 1. The Town supports the integration of small-scale commercial uses within the Community Area, which are complementary and serve the needs of residents to support the development of a walkable and complete community. - 2.
-The implementing zoning by-law will establish an appropriate mix of uses, building types, and scale for small-scale commercial uses that are compatible with the surrounding area. - 3.
+- 1. This Plan supports small-scale commercial uses within the Community Area, which are complementary to, and serve the daily needs of residents to support walkable complete communities. - 2.
+The following criteria will apply to small-scale commercial uses: - i.
+Small-scale commercial uses will only be permitted on corner lots.
+It is not the intent of this Plan that small-scale commercial uses be located in the interior areas of neighbourhoods; - ii.
+Have frontage on a street with direct access from the public realm; and - iii.
+Only be permitted in a mixed-use building, being located at grade and with direct access to the street. - 3.
+The implementing zoning by-law will establish an appropriate mix of uses, building types, and scale for small-scale commercial uses that are compatible with the surrounding area. - 4.
 Small-scale commercial uses may be permitted as stand-alone buildings or integrated with residential uses in a mixed-use development.
-In mixed-use buildings, non-residential uses will be encouraged to locate on the ground floor, with residential uses located above the ground floor or at the rear of the building. - 4.
-Small-scale commercial uses may include: - i.
-Convenience retail: - ii.
-Restaurant, only as accessory to a convenience retail; - iii.
-Personal service shops; - iv.
-Day care centres; - v.
-Personal fitness and recreation establishments: and - vi.
-Artisan establishments, studios, and shops. - 5.
-Where a proposed small-scale commercial use abuts a residential use, the Town will require that impacts be mitigated through site design including appropriate screening and landscape treatments.
+In a mixed-use development, small-scale commercial uses are required to be located at grade, with residential uses located above the ground floor or at the rear of the building. - 5.
+Small-scale commercial uses may include uses that serve the daily needs of the community, such as convenience retail, small-scale eating establishments or cafes, personal service shops, day care centres, fitness and wellbeing establishments, or artisan establishments such as studios and shops.
+The implementing zoning by-law may provide more detailed direction regarding the range of permitted small-scale commercial uses.

+- 6. Where a proposed small-scale commercial use abuts a residential use, the Town will require that impacts be mitigated through site design including appropriate screening and landscaping. - 7.
+The implementing zoning by-law will provide more detailed direction regarding the location and scale of small-scale commercial uses and provide direction regarding potential nuisance impacts on surrounding residential uses, such as noise and odour.